The most commonly encountered are:

 - In The Legend of Zelda: Ocarina of Time and The Legend of Zelda: Majora's Mask, the amount of times Link can make his horse Epona boost her speed is measured in carrots.

 - My Little Pony: Friendship Is Magic has this, in some interesting ways.
-Twilight Sparkle mentions eating hay, and everyone enjoys Applejack's... well, apples.
+Twilight Sparkle mentions eating hay, foods like "hayburgers", "carrot dogs"note and flower sandwiches show up often, one of the lines in Pinkie's song meant to soothe tensions between ponies and buffalo by pointing out their similarities mentions them both eating hay and oats, and everyone enjoys Applejack's... well, apples.
 The entire population seems to have a huge Sweet Tooth for things like cake and candies, which is probably an extension of the "horses like sugar cubes" concept.
 (Real Life horses will quite happily eat all manner of sweet foods, from fruit — including but not by any means limited to apples — to baked goods to hard candies and the classic sugar lumps).

 - Given that the local sweet shop/bakery is called Sugarcube Corner, chances are this was deliberate.